kqteThompson/minecraft_corpus/README.md

 ## How to flatten and squish an annotated GLOZZ file for BERT
 1. Convert glozz file to json --> /glozz_to_json/create_json.py
 2. Flatten and squish json -->  /flatten/squish_flatten_cdus.py
-3. Convert to BERT format --> /bert/bert_format_annotated.py
+3. Convert to BERT format --> /bert/bert_format_annotated.py*
+*to specify test/train splits, use bert/preprocess.py FIRST

 ## How to convert BERT predictions to BERT json format
 1. asfsedf NB sometimes speaker for builder actions is "builder"